nick0ve/how-to-bypass-aslr-on-linux-x86_64/README.md

 ### Inspect the memory mappings of the challenge

-That was very important to me when trying to solve the challenge, I starred at the memory mappings for a lot of time.
+That was very important to me when trying to solve the challenge, I stared at the memory mappings for a lot of time.

 To do this, you can spawn a local instance of the challenge and read the process maps after doing some operations.